Last Updated on December 11, 2024 by Martina McKeough

 Prevent Creased Doc Martens By Using Shoe Trees

-Shoe trees are simple devices that you slot into your shoes between each wear to help them keep their shape.
+A shoe tree is a simple device that you slot into your shoes between each wear to help them keep their shape.
 A shoe tree mimics the shape of your foot and helps prevent your boots and shoes from sagging or getting unsightly wrinkles.

 If you buy cedar shoe trees then not only do they help protect your Docs from creasing they also help to absorb sweat and moisture and can keep your footwear smelling nice.